Ensure your CV format is structured to best highlight your unique experience and life situation.

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.

-As a journalist, you know what it takes to gather information and report it in an engaging way, and now it’s time to make a CV highlighting your top skills and qualifications (you’ll need to make a cover letter too, by the way).
+As a journalist, you already know how to find breaking stories and report on them in an engaging way.
+Now it’s time to make a CV that highlights your skills and helps you secure the journalism job you deserve.

-Here are a few journalism personal statement examples for different experience levels and situations that demonstrate the applicant’s expertise concisely and memorably:
+Here are a few journalism personal statement examples for different experience levels and situations:

 Entry-level journalist personal statement example